 Boxers are some of the most cheerful and fun-loving dogs.
-They’re one of the best family dogs from the working group because they’re affectionate, loyal and active.
-But new owners may wonder, are Boxers smart?
-How smart are Boxer dogs?
+They’re one of the best family dogs from the working group because they’re affectionate, loyal yet active.
+And while they can have a goofy personalities, it leaves a lot of owners questioning their intelligence.

 There’s nothing wrong with being average.
 Though Boxers ranked fairly low on the smartest dogs list, there are reasons why they’re actually smart dogs.
 Let’s further examine the Boxer’s intelligence and see what actually makes them smart dogs.